AnggaR96s/Reforestation/README.md

-## Someone asked me, what's the ninth letter of the alphabet?
-It was a complete guess, but I was right.
+## What did the sea say to the sand?
+"We have to stop meeting like this."